jesababon/flexbox-lab/README.md

 I thought about walking through the flexboxless solution for the Holy Grail layout.
 But the fix without flexbox is so genuinely awful and contains so many practices that I'd like to avoid that it's really not worth even presenting.

 And there's one element of the problem the way I've presented it -- "5.
-Has a footer that sticks to the bottom of the browser window no matter the height of the content without using absolute or fixed positioning" -- that might actually be impossible without flexbox.
+Has a footer that reaches at least the bottom of the browser window no matter the height of the content without using absolute or fixed positioning" -- that might actually be impossible without flexbox.

 If you're interested in the equal-height-columns problem, which is a classic CSS problem that I've had to use JavaScript to solve in the past (not ideal!), check out [this extremely ancient article](http://www.positioniseverything.net/articles/onetruelayout/equalheight) from 2005.